PureVPN Review [Updated October 2020]: Is it Safe?

 PureVPN is a well-renowned budget-friendly VPN service with 2000+ servers suited for torrenting, streaming, and military-grade security.
 For the price of $0.99 for the 7-day trial and a 4.5/5-star rating, PureVPN manages to offer the best bang for your buck in the entire VPN industry.

 On paper, PureVPN appears to be the perfect VPN in every single way.
+But when I tested, I was pleased to see that the provider does live up to most of its claims.
 It offers 2000+ servers which are perfect for downloading torrenting, streaming Netflix, and for a whole bunch of other stuff.

 Feature-wise, PureVPN offers military-grade AES 256-Bit encryption, Kill switch, Split tunneling, and flexibility to simultaneously protect up to 10 devices at the same time with just a single PureVPN account for a low price of $0.99.

 But is this VPN really this good?
 It certainly is good enough to compel me to recommend it as one of the top providers in the industry today.
 My goal in writing this PureVPN review is to dive deep into its pros & cons, all the features & functionalities, its customer support, and more to show you exactly why I generally rate this VPN so highly.